Summer 2024 MSW Credit Course Electives

 SW 973: An Exploration of EMDR

 This course will offer an exploration of Eye Movement Desensitization and Reprocessing (EMDR) therapy and essential concepts in trauma psychotherapies.
-Designed for students seeking to deepen their understanding beyond general brief counseling models, the course provides an examination of trauma-focused interventions, modalities, and delves specifically into the application of EMDR therapy in clinical practice.
+Designed for students seeking to deepen their understanding beyond general brief counseling models, the course provides an examination of trauma-focused interventions, modalities, and delves into the application of EMDR therapy in clinical practice.
 Individual clinician readiness, interest, and therapeutic fit will be explored.

 Schedule Tuesday, June 11th 9am - 2pm